SPDMark: Selective Parameter Displacement for Robust Video Watermarking: Background

-{\bf Problem Statement for Video Watermarking}: We consider four participants: (1) The \textit{User} wishes to generate a video conditioned on some input $\mathbf{c}$, where $\mathbf{c}$ is either a text prompt or an image that controls the semantic content of the generated video.
-(2) The \textit{Model Owner} has $\mathcal{G}_{\Phi}$ and $\mathcal{W}$, which enable video generation based on the user's input $\mathbf{c}$ and distribution of the watermarked video $\tilde{\mathbf{x}}$.
+\textbf{Problem Statement for Video Watermarking}: We consider four participants: (1) The \textit{User} wishes to generate a video conditioned on some input $\mathbf{c}$, where $\mathbf{c}$ is either a text prompt or an image that controls the semantic content of the generated video.
+(2) The \textit{Model Owner} has $\mathcal{G}_{\Phi}$ and $\mathcal{W}$ and generates a watermarked video $\tilde{\mathbf{x}}$ based on the user's input $\mathbf{c}$.
 (3) The \textit{Verifier} uses $\mathcal{V}_{\eta}$ to determine whether the given video contains a valid watermark.
 (4) The \textit{Adversary} attempts to apply a transformation $\mathcal{A}$ to a video, either to remove the watermark from a valid watermarked video $\tilde{\mathbf{x}}$ or to forge a valid watermark into a non-watermarked video $\mathbf{x}$ (which could be natural or synthetically generated).
 We assume that the adversary has no access to $\Phi$, $\zeta$, or $\eta$, and that $\mathcal{A}$ is bounded (mostly preserving the visual content).

-An ideal watermarking scheme should satisfy the following four requirements: (i) \textbf{\bf Imperceptibility}: $\tilde{x}$ should be perceptually indistinguishable from $x$ (for any $\mathbf{c}$) under visual inspection by the user. (ii) \textbf{\bf Message Recoverability}: Message $\hat{\kappa}$ extracted from valid watermarked videos should match the embedded message $\kappa$ with high probability, and the false positive rate (probability of recovering $\kappa$ from non-watermarked videos) should be low. (iii) \textbf{\bf Robustness}: The watermark should be resistant against small modifications $\mathcal{A}$ (e.g., compression, cropping, frame drop, etc.) applied by the adversary. (iv) \textbf{\bf Computational Efficiency}: The computational effort required to embed and extract the watermark must be small compared to video generation (ideally, offline training effort should also be minimal).
+An ideal watermarking scheme should satisfy the following four requirements: (i) \textbf{Imperceptibility}: $\tilde{\mathbf{x}}$ should be perceptually indistinguishable from $\mathbf{x}$ (for any $\mathbf{c}$) under visual inspection by the user. (ii) \textbf{Message Recoverability}: Message $\hat{\kappa}$ extracted from valid watermarked videos should match the embedded message $\kappa$ with high probability, and the false positive rate (probability of recovering $\kappa$ from non-watermarked videos) should be low. (iii) \textbf{Robustness}: The watermark should be resistant against small modifications $\mathcal{A}$ (e.g., compression, cropping, frame drop, etc.) applied by the adversary. (iv) \textbf{Computational Efficiency}: The computational effort required to embed and extract the watermark must be small compared to video generation (ideally, offline training effort should also be minimal).